Does homeowners insurance cover wildfires in 2025?

 Your insurance company will likely send out a home insurance adjuster to inspect the property and damages.

 Once you finalize and submit your claim, you will receive a settlement offer from the home insurance adjuster.
-Provide evidence of damages from the wildfire and keep a record of all receipts and communication.
+Provide evidence of damages from the wildfire and keep a record of all receipts and communications.

 Step 2: Review the Settlement Offer